 Although at first an estate may appear relatively straightforward to deal with, there are many pitfalls and complications that a non-professional Executor may not be aware of.
 This may explain why claims against Executors have increased more than three-fold in very recent years, as more people decide to deal with the administration without taking legal advice.
 If an Estate is not administered correctly it can potentially cost more than if professional executors such as Neves had been appointed in the first instance.

 Neves offer a fixed fee service for obtaining a Grant of Probate or Letters of Administration, and more comprehensive services as required.
-I am always willing to have an initial chat over the telephone, as I am very aware of the stress dealing with an estate can cause at a time when people are grieving.
+We are always willing to have an initial chat over the telephone, as we are very aware of the stress dealing with an estate can cause at a time when people are grieving.
 If Neves can help in any way, from pointing in the right direction to managing the complete administration, we would be pleased to hear from you.